Skip to main content

 In TypeScript, all properties of process.env are typed as string | undefined.

-Add this line to any file in your project.
-It will globally add the AWESOME property to process.env and Bun.env.
+Add this declaration to any file in your project.
+It globally adds the AWESOME property to process.env and Bun.env.

 Configuring Bun

-These environment variables are read by Bun and configure aspects of its behavior.
+Bun reads these environment variables to configure aspects of its behavior.

 Runtime transpiler caching